 Construction of 3 Point Starter

-Now studying the construction of 3 point starter in further details reveals that, the point ‘L’ is connected to an electromagnet called overload release (OLR) as shown in the figure.
-The other end of 'OLR' is connected to the lower end of conducting lever of starter handle where a spring is also attached with it and the starter handle contains also a soft iron piece housed on it.
+And from there it gets the name 3 point starter.
+Now studying the construction of 3 point starter in further details reveals that the point ‘L’ is connected to an electromagnet called overload release (OLR) as shown in the figure.
+The other end of OLR is connected to the lower end of conducting lever of starter handle where spring is also attached with it, and the starter handle also contains a soft iron piece housed on it.
 This handle is free to move to the other side RUN against the force of the spring.
 This spring brings back the handle to its original OFF position under the influence of its own force.
-Another parallel path is derived from the stud ‘1’, given to the another electromagnet called No Volt Coil (NVC) which is further connected to terminal ‘F'.
-The starting resistance at starting is entirely in series with the armature.
-The OLR and NVC acts as the two protecting devices of the starter.
+Another parallel path is derived from the stud ‘1’, given to another electromagnet called No Volt Coil (NVC) which is further connected to terminal ‘F.’ The starting resistance at starting is entirely in series with the armature.
+The OLR and NVC act as the two protecting devices of the starter.

 Working of Three Point Starter

 Having studied its construction, let us now go into the working of the 3 point starter.
 To start with the handle is in the OFF position when the supply to the DC motor is switched on.
-Then handle is slowly moved against the spring force to make a contact with stud No. 1.
-At this point, field winding of the shunt or the compound motor gets supply through the parallel path provided to starting resistance, through No Voltage Coil.
+Then handle is slowly moved against the spring force to make contact with stud No. 1.
+At this point, field winding of the shunt or the compound motor gets supply through the parallel path provided to starting the resistance, through No Voltage Coil.
 While entire starting resistance comes in series with the armature.
 The high starting armature current thus gets limited as the current equation at this stage becomes:

-So the external electrical resistance is not required anymore, and is removed for optimum operation.
-The handle is moved manually from OFF to the RUN position with development of speed.
-Now the obvious question is once the handle is taken to the RUN position how is it supposed to stay there, as long as motor is running ?
+So the external electrical resistance is not required anymore and is removed for optimum operation.
+The handle is moved manually from OFF to the RUN position with the development of speed.
+Now the obvious question is once the handle is taken to the RUN position how it is supposed to stay there, as long as the motor is running.